A Mind of Her Own

 A Mind of Her Own is a British Drama film released in 2005.
-Based on a true story, the film is written, directed, and produced by Owen Carey Jones, and stars Nicky Talacko as Sophie, a girl trying to overcome the struggles of dyslexia, and Amanda Rawnsley as Becky, who is Sophies best friend.
+Based on a true story, the film was written, directed, and produced by Owen Carey Jones, and stars Nicky Talacko as Sophie, a girl trying to overcome the struggles of dyslexia, and Amanda Rawnsley as Becky, who is Sophies best friend.

 Plot

 "A Mind of Her Own" tells the story of Sophie, a girl that aspires to go to medical school and become a doctor, but is obstructed by her severe dyslexia.
 She was discouraged by her parents who wanted her to pursue something less academic.
 But when encouraged by her closest friend Becky, Sophie finds the courage to put herself through college and university.

 She is able to achieve a first-class degree in biomedical science and a PhD conducting research that leads to her achieving world wide recognition for helping to develop a cure for paralysis.